Canop/broot/website/docs/conf_verbs.md

 execution = "/bin/mkdir -p {directory}/{subpath}"
 ```

-(this one has now been made standard so you don't have to write it in the configuration file)
+(the `mkdir` verb is standard so you don't have to write it in the configuration file)

 In this case the subpath is read from what you type: